 Physical Sensations and the Anxiety Loop

 Anxiety itself can create symptoms like muscle tension, headaches, stomach troubles, or chest tightness.
 When those sensations appear, health-anxious minds label them “evidence” of cancer, which increases stress and therefore physical discomfort.
 It is a vicious cycle.
+Our blog on understanding anxiety and how to improve it explains how these anxiety cycles form and how to start breaking them.

 Cancer Research UK has a helpful page comparing common benign symptoms with typical cancer red flags, providing balanced information without alarmism.